-- (1) During the transition period, a transitional retailer life support customer is taken to have provided the retailer with medical confirmation for the purposes of subrule 124(1A)(b). - (2) During the transition period, a transitional distributor life support customer is taken to have provided the distributor with medical confirmation for the purposes of subrule 125(1)(b). - (3) During the transition period: - (a) a registered life support customer is taken to have provided the retailer with medical confirmation for the purposes of subrule 124(1A)(b); and - (b) a registered life support customer's retailer is taken to have advised the distributor for the purposes of subrule 125(1)(a) that a person residing at the customer's premises requires life support equipment. - (4) During the transition period, a retailer is not required to comply with subrules 124(1)(b) or 124(1)(e) in respect of registered life support customers. - (5) During the transition period, a distributor is not required to comply with subrules 125(2)(b) or 125(2)(e) in respect of registered life support customers.
+- (2) During the transition period, a transitional distributor life support customer is taken to have provided the distributor with medical confirmation for the purposes of subrule 125(1)(b). - During the transition period: (3) - a registered life support customer is taken to have provided the retailer with medical confirmation for the purposes of subrule 124(1A)(b); and - a registered life support customer's retailer is taken to have advised the (b) distributor for the purposes of subrule 125(1)(a) that a person residing at the customer's premises requires life support equipment. - (4) During the transition period, a retailer is not required to comply with subrules 124(1)(b) or 124(1)(e) in respect of registered life support customers. - During the transition period, a distributor is not required to comply with subrules 125(2)(b) or 125(2)(e) in respect of registered life support customers.